 Some of the most prestigious titles in television turned up — hello, Breaking Bad and Mad Men — but the series with the biggest bump of all is Marvel’s Iron Fist on Netflix, which on Friday releases season 2.
-The season has a 51% Tomatometer score (updated) from 35 reviews, giving the title a 32% bump between its first and second seasons.
-The next biggest bump was for Bryan Fuller‘s Hannibal, which aired on NBC and experienced a 28% score increase between seasons 1 and 2.
+The second season has a 58% Tomatometer score (updated) from 45 reviews, giving the title a 40% bump between its first and second seasons.
+The next biggest bump was for Fox’s Human Target, which experienced a 26% jump between season 1 and 2.

 Read on to see which other titles were competing with Marvel’s Iron Fist bump.

 Updated on February 24, 2019 to reflect season score changes.